 Detail of a fish from Karen Ann Hoffman's (b.
 1957, Oneida Nation of Wisconsin) Treaty Rights Footstool, 2014.
 The beadwork includes a taxidermy fish eye.

-O’nigöëi:yo:h: Thinking in Indian is an exhibition of Hodinöhsö:ni’ artists celebrating 2022 as the 50th year of Indigenous Studies at the University at Buffalo.
+Patrons enjoy the works of Indigenous artists during the opening of “O’nigöëi:yo:h Thinking In Indian,” an exhibition of Hodinöhsö:ni’ artists celebrating the 50th year of Indigenous Studies at UB.

-Support for the exhibition is provided in part by the Warhol Foundation for the Visual Arts.
-Additional support is provided by the UB Department of Indigenous Studies, the New York State Museum, Albany; the Iroquois Museum, Howe’s Cave; and the Rockwell Museum, Corning.
+Support for the exhibition is provided in part by the Warhol Foundation for the Visual Arts, with additional support provided by the UB Department of Indigenous Studies.